kessler/redshift-cli/README.md

 will unload to s3://myunloads/meow/foo/[date string in iso format gmt 0 timezone]/0001_part... etc etc... using Temporary Security Credentials generate from sts using getSessionToken()

+it will also create a data.sql in the same location containing the sql used to select the data for unloading

 ###### Autorun
 ```
 /*